Derived intersections and the Hodge theorem: Background on schemes over fields of positive characteristics

 \paragraph The following general properties of the ring of crystalline differential operators are well known, see~\cite{BezMirRum}. {\em A priori} $D_X$ is constructed as a sheaf of (left) $\cO_X$-modules on $X$.
 However, the center of $D_X$ can be canonically identified with the structure sheaf of the cotangent bundle $T^*X'$ of $X'$, the Frobenius twist of $X$.
 We review this identification.

-Since the absolute Frobenius map $\pi: X'\ra X$ is an isomorphism, it induces an isomorphism $\pi_*:T_{X'}\ra T_X$, which in local coordinates can be described as
+Since the map $\pi: X'\ra X$ is an isomorphism, it induces an isomorphism of sheaves $\pi_*:T_{X'}\ra T_X$, which in local coordinates can be described as

+(Obviously, the map is not $k$-linear.)
 For any vector field $\del\in T_X$ its $p$-th power $\del^p\in D_X$ acts again as a derivation on the functions on $X$.
 Therefore it can be regarded as another vector field, denoted by $\del^{[p]}$.
-(In Lie theoretic terms, $T_X$ is a $p$-restricted Lie algebra.)
+In Lie-theoretic terms, vector fields on $X$ form a $p$-restricted Lie algebra.

 Consider the map $\iota:T_{X'} \ra D_X$ obtained as the composite

 It is well known~\cite[1.3.1]{BezMirRum} that $\iota$ is $\cO_{X'}$-linear, and the image is in the center of $D_X$.
 Since $f^p$ lies in the center of $D_X$ for $f\in \OO_X$, $\iota$ extends to a homomorphism $\bar{\iota}:\cO_{T^*X'}\ra Z(D_X)$.
 One can check that this map is an isomorphism~\cite[1.3.2]{BezMirRum}.